Permit Fishing Introduction

 A Permit is essentially a big ol’ Florida pompano and like its little cousin, you are not likely to find it at your local fish market – if you want to eat Permit, you’ll have to catch your own.
 True, they’re different species, but size is the main difference since the Permit grows several times as large.
 In fact, when they are as small as a few pounds, distinguishing them from pompano can be difficult.

-And if you know anything about Tasty Fish 101, you’ll know that Pompano has long been considered one of the most succulent of fishes for the table.
-Given that Permit are basically just large pompano, you might assume that Permit are also delicious.
+And if you know anything about Tasty Fish or just enjoy trying new fish recipes, you’ll want to know that Pompano has long been considered one of the most succulent of fishes for the table.
+Given that Permit are basically just large pompano, you might assume that Permit are also delicious .
 You’d be right.
 Don’t let anyone tell you they aren’t good to eat.
 The Permit fish is best eaten when it is on the small side; larger ones should be released.
 You can expect firm, fleshy white fillets from these tasty fish – just perfect for the grill!

 Parting Permit Fishing Tips